XiaoxiaoWang87/xiaoxiaowang87.github.io/_posts/2016-11-08-election_day.md

 **1. It is mainly dominated by systematic errors.**

 Nate Silver mentioned [here](http://fivethirtyeight.com/features/election-update-dont-ignore-the-polls-clinton-leads-but-its-a-close-race/) that the 14 fully post-Comey polls he used have a combined sample size of **23,032**, which yields a **0.6%** of **statistical error**.
-If we assume in previous elections the statistical error can also reach this level, then the **systematic error** should always be dominant.
+If we assume this was also true for previous elections, then the **systematic error** should always be the dominant factor.

 * What are systematic errors?

   In short, they are **biases** of a measurement.
-They affect repeated measurements in the same way and can not be reduced by increasing the sample size.
+They affect repeated measurements in the same way so can not be reduced by increasing sample sizes.
 This is one of the first concepts you will encounter in a college physics course.

 * Where do they come from?